nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_create.md

 There are 2 common patterns when working with the various Reasonable Adjustment resources within the Interactions:
 * Consent and Flag resource - single, independent resources
-* Condition resource - which entails maintaining its associated List
+* Condition resource - which entails maintaining its containing List

 ## Create Resource ##

 This pattern applies to creation of a single resource.
-* Consent, Flag, Condition and List always use this pattern for creation.
+* Consent and Flag use this pattern for creation.
-* Create Condition triggers Create List if there is no existing List
-* Create Condition triggers Update List if there is an existing List

 <img src="images/sequenceDiagrams/CreateResource.png">